PanLiyuan/hyper-protect-dbaas-for-postgresql/at_events.md

 # {{site.data.keyword.cloudaccesstrailshort}} events
 {: #activity-tracker-events}

-Use the {{site.data.keyword.cloudaccesstrailfull}} service to track how users and applications interact with {{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_postgresql_full}}.
+Use the {{site.data.keyword.at_full}} service to track how users and applications interact with {{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_postgresql_full}}.
 {: shortdesc}

-{{site.data.keyword.at_full_notm}} records user-initiated activities that change the state of a service in {{site.data.keyword.cloud_notm}}.
+{{site.data.keyword.cloudaccesstrailshort}} records user-initiated activities that change the state of a service in {{site.data.keyword.cloud_notm}}.
 You can use this service to investigate abnormal activity and critical actions and to comply with regulatory audit requirements.
 In addition, you can be alerted about actions as they happen.
 The events that are collected comply with the Cloud Auditing Data Federation (CADF) standard.
-For more information, see the [getting started tutorial for {{site.data.keyword.at_full_notm}}](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started#getting-started).
-To capture the {{site.data.keyword.ihsdbaas_postgresql_full}} service logs, make sure that you select **Dallas** as the region when you create the {{site.data.keyword.at_full_notm}} instance.
+For more information, see the [getting started tutorial for {{site.data.keyword.cloudaccesstrailshort}}](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started#getting-started).
+To capture the {{site.data.keyword.ihsdbaas_postgresql_full}} service logs, make sure that you select **Dallas** as the region when you create the {{site.data.keyword.cloudaccesstrailshort}} instance.

 ## List of events
 {: #list-activity-tracker-events}